ruslylove/compro/lectures/lect-3.md

 *   **`switch` Statement:**
     *   An efficient way to select a code path based on an integer or character value.
     *   Uses `case`, `break`, and an optional `default`.
+*   **Flowcharts:** Visual diagrams for planning program logic using standard symbols to represent steps, decisions, and flow.

 </Transform>